cmoynan/The-Premier-League-Quiz/README.md

 ![image](https://github.com/cmoynan/The-Premier-League-Quiz/assets/150179658/b7b750d9-df9a-401c-b53a-820818752aaa)

 Using Lighthouse funcion in Devtools I go the below score.
-Accessibility as an issue dies to the contrast and color of the choice buttons but making them darker resolved the accessibility issue.
+Accessibility was an issue due to the contrast and color of the choice buttons but making them darker resolved the accessibility issue.

 ![image](https://github.com/cmoynan/The-Premier-League-Quiz/assets/150179658/57865843-a21d-4c8d-b094-3cd2cb1ae497)